-Click here to read Attorney General Holder's statement on diversity.
+Click here to read former Attorney General Holder's statement on diversity.
 (PDF)

 Except where otherwise provided by law, there will be no discrimination based on color, race, religion, national origin, politics, marital status, disability, age, sex, sexual orientation, status as a parent, membership or non-membership in an employee organization, or personal favoritism.

 For more information on diversity at DOJ, click here.